-Measure: Alumni will obtain the MFT license within one year of graduation.
+Measure: Obtain the MFT license.
 This data will be gathered via the program's exit survey conducted upon graduation and the program's annual alumni survey, as well as cross-referenced with the AMFTRB results provided by the Ohio Counselor, Social Worker, and Marriage and Family Therapist (CSWMFT) Licensure Board.